alexanderbird/generator-cms-less/README.md

     $(document).on('cms-less:page-loaded', function(e) {
         console.log("Finished loading " + e.originalEvent.detail.pageName);
     });

+You can access custom event details through `e.originalEvent.detail`.
+The properties of this object are defined in the EventManager.PageEventDetail, which is found in `[event_manager.ts](src/event_manager.ts)`

 ### Read More about the Ajax Website Approach
 * [Someone's helpful blog post](https://blog.andyet.com/2015/05/18/lazymorphic-apps-bringing-back-static-web/) describing an AJAX approach to simple websites, with lots of discussion about pros, cons, and alternatives